-Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — is a concern for many people.
+Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — may concern many people.

 Eye mucus tends to accumulate in the corners of your eyes during sleep.
 Sometimes you can remove it by rubbing your finger in the corner of your eyes.
 However, sometimes your eyelids may feel glued shut by the gunk stuck to your eyelashes.